-Features
+Article Features

-• Notes on when to consult your doctor
+• Notes on when to consult your doctor for additional help

 Why You Will Love This Guide

-In this guide, we will explore possible reasons why this happens, what to do if it happens to you, and how to avoid it first!
+In this guide, we will explore possible reasons why this happens, what to do if it happens to you, and how to avoid it first.

-Can Edibles Cause Diarrhea?
+Can Edibles Cause Digestive Issues?

 The cannabinoids found in cannabis plants interact with the cannabinoid receptors in the endocannabinoid system inside the human body.

-Depending on which cannabinoid is used, the effects of cannabis have been said to improve mental health, provide pain relief, and significantly improve physical symptoms associated with many chronic conditions.
+Depending on which cannabinoid is used, the effects of cannabis have been said to improve mental health, provide pain relief, and significantly improve symptoms associated with many chronic conditions.

 There are many different ways to consume cannabis, from CBD oil to edibles, tinctures, and more.